AlekhyaVemuri/Text-Summarizer/README.md

 Below are the steps to run the plugin from Jupyter Notebook **OR** Terminal.

 ### **Steps to follow via Jupyter Notebook:**
+Once the environment is created, we can run the plugin via [TextSummarizerPlugin.ipynb](https://github.com/AlekhyaVemuri/Text-Summarizer/blob/OpenVINO-backend/backend/TextSummarizerPlugin.ipynb).
+Please follow the below steps to open the jupyter notebook:
 1. Open Jupyter Notebook & run the cells:
    ```
    cd Text-Summarizer\backend